Introduction

 Conclusion

-In conclusion, Hadoop and MongoDB are both powerful technologies with distinct use cases in the world of data management.
+Hadoop and MongoDB are both powerful technologies with distinct use cases in the world of data management.
 Hadoop excels at distributed data storage and batch processing of large datasets, making it ideal for big data processing and analytics.
 MongoDB, on the other hand, shines as a flexible NoSQL database, providing real-time data processing and schema-less data storage for applications that require adaptability.

 When choosing between Hadoop and MongoDB, consider the nature of your data and the specific requirements of your project.
 Hadoop is a natural fit for big data processing and batch workloads, while MongoDB is best suited for real-time analytics, dynamic data structures, and projects dealing with unstructured or semi-structured data.